 o Creation of a specific material list for your child’s programming needs

 o Purchase of these specific materials (either by family or program manager)

 · Invoice Funding works through the Ministry.
 The funds are held by the Ministry.
 ABC would invoice the Ministry monthly and they would provide payment directly to us.

 1. Why is training so important?
 Can’t the BIs start the program right away without training?

 · In every ABA home program, each child's programming is unique and tailored to their interests and their strengths.
-It is therefore very important that each BI be completely trained in each child'd programming.
+It is therefore very important that each BI be completely trained in each child's programming.

-· Additionally, in our experience (and many other consultants) we have found that every Behavior Consultant’s program is different due to the fact that there are consultants with different educational background, as well as there are two different protocols for teaching ABA to children with autism.
+· Additionally, in our experience (and many other consultants) we have found that every Behavior Consultant’s program is different due to the fact that there are consultants with different educational background, as well as there are different protocols for teaching ABA to children with autism.
 Therefore, not every ABA early intervention program for children with autism are made equal.
-Some consultant’s use one protocol (Lovaas) and some use the other protocol (Verbal Behavior).
+Some consultant’s use one protocol (Lovaas) and some use another protocol (Verbal Behavior).
 Unfortunately there are some consultants who are not properly educated and trained and therefore are not always using appropriate teaching methods.

 · Because of all this individuality in ABA early intervention programming – we have found that generally most BIs with experience are not necessarily trained appropriately (unless they take the BI Course at Douglas College) and often need more general training as well as specific training for your child’s program.
 Even BIs who take the course at Douglas College will require specific training for the protocol and the child’s specific program.